Romanesque architecture: Other structures

 Among the structures associated with church buildings are crypts, porches, chapter houses, cloisters and baptisteries.

 Crypts are often present as an underlying structure to a substantial church, and are generally a completely discrete space, but occasionally, as in some Italian churches, may be a sunken space under a raised chancel and open, via steps, to the body of the nave.
 Romanesque crypts have survived in many instances, such as Canterbury Cathedral, when the church itself has been rebuilt.

 The usual construction of a Romanesque crypt is with many short stout columns carrying groin vaults, as at Worcester Cathedral.

-Porches sometimes occur as part of the original design of a facade.
+Porches sometimes occur as part of the original design of a façade.
 This is very much the case in Italy, where they are usually only one bay deep and are supported on two columns, often resting on couchant lions, as at St Zeno, Verona.See above.
-Elsewhere, porches of various dates have been added to the facade or side entrance of existent churches and may be quite a substantial structure, with several bays of vaulting supported on an open or partially open arcade, and forming a sort of narthex as at the Church of St Maria, Laach.See above In Spain, Romanesque churches often have large lateral porches, like loggias.
+Elsewhere, porches of various dates have been added to the façade or side entrance of existent churches and may be quite a substantial structure, with several bays of vaulting supported on an open or partially open arcade, and forming a sort of narthex as at the Church of St Maria, Laach.See above In Spain, Romanesque churches often have large lateral porches, like loggias.

 Chapter houses often occur adjacent to monastic or cathedral churches.
 Few have survived intact from the Romanesque period.
 Early chapter houses were rectangular in shape, with the larger ones sometimes having groin or ribbed vaults supported on columns.
 Later Romanesque chapter houses sometimes had an apsidal eastern end.
 The chapter house at Durham Cathedral is a wide space with a ribbed vault, restored as originally constructed in 1130.
 The circular chapter house at Worcester Cathedral, built by Bishop Wulfstan (1062–95), was the first circular chapter house in Europe and was much imitated in England.